anywheredoor/phonocardiogram-lvef-deeplearning/README.md

 - [Colab](#colab)

 ## Project Summary
 This project builds a phonocardiogram-based (PCG-based) screening model for reduced LVEF (binary classification: EF <= 40% vs > 40%) using recordings from iPhone, Android, and digital stethoscope devices.
 The core comparisons are (1) MFCC vs gammatone time-frequency representations and (2) lightweight CNNs vs SwinV2 backbones, with emphasis on within-device performance, cross-device generalization, and pooled-device training.
-An optional patient-level MIL (attention pooling) variant is supported for dissertation experiments.
+An optional patient-level MIL (attention pooling) variant is available for patient-level predictions.

 ## Repository Structure
 - `src/data`: metadata, splits, stats, QA.